euler-xyz/reward-streams/README.md

 ---

 Unlike other permissioned distributors based on the billion-dollar algorithm, Reward Streams distributors do not have an owner or admin meaning that none of the assets can be directly recovered from them.
-This property is required in order for the system to work in a permissionless manner, allowing anyone to transfer rewards token to a distributor and register a new distribution scheme.
+This property is required in order for the system to work in a permissionless manner, allowing anyone to transfer rewards token to a distributor and register a new reward stream.
 The drawback of this approach is that reward tokens may get lost if nobody earns them at the given moment (i.e. nobody stakes required assets or nobody enabled earning those rewards).
 In order to prevent reward tokens from being lost when nobody earns them at the moment, the rewards get virtually accrued by address(0) and, in exchange for updating given distribution data, are claimable by anyone with use of `updateReward` function.

 ## Known limitations

 1. **Epoch duration may not be shorter than 7 days**: This limitation is in place to ensure the stability and efficiency of the distribution system.
 The longer the epoch, the more gas efficient the distribution is.
-2. **New distribution scheme may start at most 5 epochs ahead and be at most 25 epochs long**: This limitation is in place not to register distribution too far in the future and lasting for too long.
+2. **New reward stream may start at most 5 epochs ahead and be at most 25 epochs long**: This limitation is in place not to register distribution too far in the future and lasting for too long.
 3. **A user may have at most 5 rewards enabled at a time for a given rewarded token**: This limitation is in place to prevent users from enabling an excessive number of rewards, which could lead to increased gas costs and potential system instability.
 4. **A user may have at most `type(uint112).max` unclaimed reward tokens per rewarded token**: This limitation is in place to efficiently pack variables in storage, optimizing for gas costs and contract performance.
 5. **During its lifetime, a distributor may distribute at most `type(uint144).max / 1e12` units of a reward token per rewarded token**: This limitation is in place not to allow accumulator overflow.